 In-kind contributions include donated goods and services that are recognized as revenues and expenses based on the estimated fair value of the goods or services as of the date provided.
-The Foundation received \$37,114 and \$47,042 in in-kind professional services in the year ended December 31, 2016 and 2015, respectively.
+The Foundation received \$29,036 and \$37,114 in in-kind professional services in the years ended December 31, 2017 and 2016, respectively.